Tanga, Tanzania: Economy

-In the early stages of independence, the Port of Tanga continued to be a gateway for the export of sisal from the region.
-However, following the adopting of the Ujamaa policy, agriculture in the region collapsed and the city lost its value.
-With the government controlling the agriculture trade and the depreciation in the world prices of Sisal the port began to lose revenue.

-Economy

-Tanga Cement is one of the major industries.

-Transport
+Infrastructure

 Air connectivity

 Tanga has a small airport and is currently served by only three regional airlines, providing scheduled services to Dar es Salaam, Pemba Island and Zanzibar.
 In 2014 the airport served less than 30,000 passengers.
 There are also a small number of private airstrips in the surrounding area around the city that facilitate the private estates and surrounding industries.

 Road connectivity

 Tanga city lies approximately 250 km from Chalinze on the A14 highway that runs from Chalinze to Mombasa.
 The town is 75 km away from Segera which is a junction linking the A14 and the B1.
 The B1 highway is a bypass that links Moshi and the northern corridor to Tanga.

 Port of Tanga

 The port is historically the oldest operating harbour in the nation and its roots date back to around the 6th century.
 The Port of Tanga is the second largest port in Tanzania and is a vital part to the city's initial development and economy.
-The port operates at 90% of its installed capacity and its main cargo is coal for the cement industry and is a new gate way for crude oil products.
-The ports authority has major plans to upgrade the port increase capacity and provide an alternative route for cargo flowing into the country.
+The port operates at 90% of its installed capacity and its main cargo is coal for the cement industry and is a new gateway for crude oil products.
+The ports authority has major plans to upgrade the port in increasing its capacity and providing an alternative route for cargo flowing into the country.